zine-eddine303/obsidian-notes/Study Notes/IELTS/Speaking/Structure.md

 ## Common problems

 - Unable to speak for 2 mins
-	- Lack of development: you should speak in detail about each bullet point, you have 2 minustes and you have to talk through them
+	- Lack of development

 ## Common mistakes
+- Talk anout all bullet points
+	- These points are there to help you speak for 2 minutes and do not oblige you to use them at all.
 - Talk about each bullet point in order
 	- It makes you run of ideas